privacy-scaling-explorations/pse.dev/articles/zkitter-an-anon-friendly-social-network.md

 tldr: ""
 date: "2023-01-11"
 canonical: "https://mirror.xyz/privacy-scaling-explorations.eth/P4jDH1gLrVQ-DP5VyIKQrlPAJUTDhtXZkFl2vp8ewSg"
+projects: ["zkitter", "semaphore", "interep", "rln"]
 ---

 Zkitter is a decentralized social network where users have the option to interact anonymously.
 The platform provides familiar social media functions such as posting, chatting, following, and liking, but with a private identity layer under the hood.

 Zkitter was created as a public good for more open and honest conversation.
-With privacy and anonymity enabled by default – and without the fear of damaging or risking one’s personal reputation – the theory is that users will be able to express themselves more freely on Zkitter compared to mainstream platforms.
+With privacy and anonymity enabled by default – and without the fear of damaging or risking one's personal reputation – the theory is that users will be able to express themselves more freely on Zkitter compared to mainstream platforms.

 Zkitter is a social experiment made possible by decentralized blockchains and privacy-preserving [zero-knowledge proofs](https://ethereum.org/en/zero-knowledge-proofs/), and is currently in [alpha testing.](https://www.zkitter.com/explore/)